danialothman/bruhealthy/README.md

-# bruhealthy
+# BruHealthy App

-A copy of Bruhealth App UI, for education purpose.
+A copy of Brunei's BruHealth App UI, for education purpose.